 I am a traditionalist at heart.
 When choosing the artwork for The Mother's Cloister I felt called to share images that evoke a particular way of life.
 One that is more simple, more rhythmic, more modest, more prayerful.

 I do not believe that times past are necessarily better than our current times.
 However, I do believe strongly in traditional roles and values.
 We have abandoned many customs and traditions of the past which were not only beautiful and enriching, but served an important purpose.

 These lovely images might encourage you to bring back some of these time-tested, old-fashioned, traditional practices.

 I did my absolute best to only chose paintings that were available in the Public Domain.
 I am very sensitive to the rights of artists and I do not want to infringe on any artistic copyrights.

 Because of the nature of the internet, it is possible that an image which I found as belonging to the Public Domain is not actually so.
 Should you notice any errors in this regard, please contact me using the Contact Form and let me know.

-I included all Artist and Title information for each painting for your own personal reference.
-Perhaps you will fall in love with them as I did.
+I include all artist and title information for each painting for your own personal reference.
+Perhaps you will fall in love with them as I have.